0xProject/OpenZKP/Readme.md

 # OpenStark

 [![Crates.io](https://img.shields.io/crates/l/openstark)](/License.md)
 [![](https://docs.rs/openstark/badge.svg)](https://docs.rs/openstark)
 [![CircleCI](https://img.shields.io/circleci/build/github/0xProject/starkcrypto)](https://circleci.com/gh/0xProject/starkcrypto)
 [![Codecov](https://img.shields.io/codecov/c/gh/0xproject/starkcrypto)](https://codecov.io/gh/0xProject/starkcrypto)

-A pure-rust implementation of the STARK Zero-Knowledge Proof system.
+A pure rust implementation of the STARK Zero-Knowledge Proof system.

-See the [example](#example) below.
 The current version has

-* 🌞 a simple interface,
+* 🌞 a simple interface (see the [example](#example) below),
 * 🗜️ succinct proofs,
-* 🏎️ decent performance,
+* 🏎️ decent performance, and
-* 🌐 webassembly support,
+* 🌐 webassembly support.

+That being said, it also has a number of limitations, it has

-* ❌ *no* high-level language,
+* *no* high-level language,
-* ❌ *no* comprehensive security audit,
+* *no* comprehensive security audit,
-* ❌ *no* perfect zero-knowledge.
+* *no* perfect zero-knowledge,
+* *no* constraints offset larger than one,
+* *no* side-channel resistance, and
+* hard-coded field and hash function,

 See [state](#state) below for details.